The USA’s Worst Military Disaster of Each Decade 1820s-1870s (Part 2)

-Read of how a little girl survived a 1-hour submersion in freezing creek water one Summer in Utah.
+A little girl survived a 1-hour submersion in freezing creek water one Summer in Utah.
 On a hot June day the birds were singing, the bees buzzing, and mum’s voice on the phone wafted through the warm air, so warm after a late start to Summer.
-Her reassuring tones set her blond-haired...
+Her reassuring tones set her blond-haired toddler at ease...
 Continue Reading →

-In perhaps the greatest 'hold my beer' escapade to date, Thomas Fitzpatrick stole a plane to prove he could fly from Jersey to New York in just 15 minutes.
-Read about how he won his crazy bet.
-Bulky sedans rumbled sedately along the right-angled streets, and haggard creatures of the night here and there passed...
+In perhaps the greatest 'hold my beer' escapade to date, Thomas Fitzpatrick stole a plane to win a bet that he could fly from Jersey to New York in just 15 minutes.
+Bulky sedans rumbled sedately along the right-angled streets, and haggard creatures of the night here and there passed under the patchy street lighting...
 Continue Reading →

 Lawnchair Larry’s Balloon Flight 1982